 Partner sorted, now on to becoming an effective team.

 The basics, compare your times for a 400m swim (pool) and 5km run (parkrun).
 This is an easy way to give you a baseline.
 Then compare your time for a 1.5km open water swim and a 10km trail run, ideally wearing what you expect to wear come race day.
 These comparisons will highlight particular strengths.
 Also note who is the best at sighting, swimming in a straight line, and running on technical terrain.
 Once you know your individual strengths you can decide on how you will operate as a team come race day.

 All swimruns are different, very different.
 On each event website check the swim to run ratio, the longest swim, longest run, amount of ascent, terrain, number of transitions, expected weather & water temperature, aid stations, and cut-offs.
 Often there are videos and photos of previous years which can help you build a picture of whether a particular race is right for your team.

 Towing makes drafting easy, increases your team swim speed and keeps you and your partner together during swim sections.
 The bigger the difference between individual swim speeds the more benefit you’ll get from using it.
 I still use it even when I race with a partner with the same swim speed, in this case you can take turns in leading.

 The tow can be of benefit on the runs too.
-A length of 3m keeps most at the right distance on the runs and swims; however, experiment with your teammate to find out what works best for you.
+A length of no more than 3m keeps most at the right distance on the runs and swims; however, experiment with your teammate to find out what works best for you.
 Make sure it is easy to unclip your tow as you will want to unclip on some run sections.

 Of course it is important to use what you have trained with.
 If you are not comfortable with something then don’t use it on race day.